 Carbon/water intensity versus carbon emissions or water withdrawal

-The history of biodiversity and business

-How did business and society arrive at a point where biodiversity has declined enough to inspire claims that we are experiencing a biodiversity crisis?
-“Biodiversity crisis” usually refers to the permanent disappearance of species, known as extinction.
-The loss of ecosystems and of genes is less commonly discussed.
+Biodiversity Crisis

 “Biodiversity crisis” appeared in the academic literature as early as 1992, in an article about how biologists and members of the Royal Swedish Academy of Sciences could help end the crisis by conserving and rehabilitating biodiversity (Western, 1992).
 Swaney and Olson (Swaney & Olson, 1992) is one of the earliest academic journal articles indexed with both biodiversity and business as subject terms.

+Managing Biodiversity

 Management scholars began studying the organizational, network, leadership, and psychological characteristics of the response by biologists and others working in conservation (Westley, 1997).

-Measuring biodiversity and biodiversity change
+Measuring Biodiversity

-Measuring baseline biodiversity
+Measuring Baseline Biodiversity

 Baseline biodiversity is the current state of biodiversity in an ecosystem or species.
 It is measured in the present and is a static rather than dynamic.